heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 - [QRCode Monkey](https://www.qrcode-monkey.com/)

 It's important to choose a generator that best suits your needs.
 Some QR code generators offer features such as unlimited scans, customizable designs and colors, free commercial usage, and performance tracking.
-Before deciding on a generator, it's recommended to research and compare the available options.
+Before deciding on a generator, it is recommended to research and compare the available options.